VISHWARAJ-G/Experiment--05-Implementation-of-flipflops-using-verilog/README.md

 ![image](https://user-images.githubusercontent.com/36288975/167910378-d2d984a7-2815-4d17-8c41-ee4bdf59ec24.png)

-This circuit has two inputs J & K and two outputs Qtt & Qtt’.
+This circuit has two inputs J & K and two outputs Qt & Qt’.
 The operation of JK flip-flop is similar to SR flip-flop.
-Here, we considered the inputs of SR flip-flop as S = J Qtt’ and R = KQtt in order to utilize the modified SR flip-flop for 4 combinations of inputs.
+Here, we considered the inputs of SR flip-flop as S = J Qt’ and R = KQt in order to utilize the modified SR flip-flop for 4 combinations of inputs.
 The following table shows the state table of JK flip-flop.

 ![image](https://user-images.githubusercontent.com/36288975/167908575-59c35afb-50d3-46a2-888c-47478a3179d5.png)

-Here, Qtt & Qt+1t+1 are present state & next state respectively.
+Here, Qt & Qt+1 are present state & next state respectively.
 So, JK flip-flop can be used for one of these four functions such as Hold, Reset, Set & Complement of present state based on the input conditions, when positive transition of clock signal is applied.
 The following table shows the characteristic table of JK flip-flop.
 Present Inputs	Present State	Next State

 ![image](https://user-images.githubusercontent.com/36288975/167908664-c854ffe9-0bd3-44c2-bfa6-e53928181c69.png)

-By using three variable K-Map, we can get the simplified expression for next state, Qt+1t+1.
-Three variable K-Map for next state, Qt+1t+1 is shown in the following figure.
+By using three variable K-Map, we can get the simplified expression for next state, Qt+1.
+Three variable K-Map for next state, Qt+1 is shown in the following figure.

  ![image](https://user-images.githubusercontent.com/36288975/167908688-fa93c3e9-8323-4864-947d-c11d163d5a90.png)

 The maximum possible groupings of adjacent ones are already shown in the figure.
-Therefore, the simplified expression for next state Qt+1t+1 is
+Therefore, the simplified expression for next state Qt+1 is
 Q(t+1)=JQ(t)′+K′Q(t)Q(t+1)=JQ(t)′+K′Q(t)